Sign Up for Our Newsletter!

 ZERO may seek its own legal counsel prior to acceptance of complex gifts, particularly those involving real estate, business interests, or other non-cash assets.

-Information provided by ZERO concerning gift planning is to be for illustrative purposes only and is not to be relied upon exclusively.
+Information provided by ZERO concerning gift planning is for illustrative purposes only and should not be relied upon exclusively.

 To avoid conflicts of interest, the unauthorized practice of law, the rendering of investment advice, and/or the dissemination of income or estate tax advice, all donors of property gifts must indicate to ZERO the professional advisors rendering opinion(s) on the gift.